sa501428/hic-format/HiCFormatV10.md

 If verification fails:

-- the resolution remains materialized; or
+- conversion of a mandatory target (20, 50, 200, 500, or 2,000 bp) fails;
-- the conversion fails in strict mode.
+- a nonstandard optional derived target may remain materialized, unless strict mode requests failure.

 There is no silent approximation.